 Hôtel Crillon le Brave crests a 17th-century hamlet in the department of Vaucluse, a charming pocket of Provence swathed with vineyards and dotted with villages of ancient stone.
-Spread between nine Génoise-tiled houses, the hotel is a multi-generational mishmash of dwellings that are linked by small courtyards and charming alleyways, some with far-reaching views of the surrounding hills.
+Spread between nine Génoise-tiled houses, the hotel is a multi-generational mishmash of dwellings linked by small courtyards and charming alleyways, some with spectacular views of the surrounding hills.
 In the rooms, you’ll find quintessential Provençal features – wooden beams, terracotta floors and antique furniture – mingled with luxuries befitting a world-class hotel.
-Spend sun-kissed days tanning on the terraces, luxuriating in the rustic spa, trying your hand at the local cuisine or sampling the region's fine wines and cheeses.
-Post aperitif, settle down to dinner in either of the gourmet-worthy restaurants, watching the sun creep across the flanks of Mont Ventoux, the bald Giant of Provence.
+Spend sun-kissed days tanning by the pool, luxuriating in the rustic spa, trying your hand at the local cuisine or sampling the region's fine wines and cheeses.
+Post aperitif, settle in to dinner on the terrace, watching the sun retreat across the flanks of Mont Ventoux, the bald Giant of Provence.

 Rates include buffet breakfast.

 Gardens, Spa des Ecuries, book, CD and DVD libraries, free WiFi throughout.
 In rooms: TV, DVD, Bose Wave with iPod connection, in-room private bar with free soft drinks and locally-sourced products, Bamford bath products.

 Our favourite rooms

 Every rooms is a unique rustic retreat, complete with terracotta floor tiles, exposed beams, fireplaces and antique furniture.
 If you like to do things your way, stay in the Two-bedroom Deluxe Suite, housed in a separate building and split between two floors.
 Pick a Ventoux room or suite for the best views of the peak.